shamanec/GADS/docs/provider.md

   - `--mongo-db=` - optional, IP address and port of the MongoDB instance (default is `localhost:27017`)
   - `--provider-folder=` - optional, folder where provider should store logs and apps and other needed files.
 Can be relative path to the folder where provider binary is located or full path on the host - `./test`, `.`, `./test/test1`, `/Users/shamanec/Desktop/test` are all valid.
 Default is the folder where the binary is currently located - `.`
   - `--log-level=` - optional, how verbose should the provider logs be (default is `info`, use `debug` for more log output)
+  - `--hub=` - mandatory, the address of the hub instance so the provider can push data to it automatically, e.g `http://192.168.68.109:10000`

 ### Dependencies notes
 #### Appium